Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Don’t forget to remind your friends that you care about them – a simple text or call can make their day.

-Your friend may be going through a hard time and may not want to talk about it, but letting them know that you are there for them is crucial.
+Your friend may be going through a hard time and may not want to discuss it, but it is crucial to let them know you are there for them.

 Even if they seem like a strong friend who has everything under control, everyone needs reassurance sometimes.

-It’s important to check in on your friends regularly and let them know that you are thinking of them.
+It’s important to check in on your friends regularly and tell them you are thinking of them.

-You never know how much of an impact your kind words can have on someone’s day or even their life.
+You never know how much of an impact your kind words can have on someone’s day or life.

-So take the time to show your friends that you care – send them a thoughtful message, give them a call, or surprise them with a small gift.
+So take the time to show your friends that you care – send them a thoughtful message, call them, or surprise them with a small gift.

 Validating Your Friend’s Feelings and Struggles